thegymnasium/seemingly-seamless/graveyard.md

 Notes:
 - Here is what our course catalog looks like now.
-- Our design language hasn't changed much, but it has simplified and aged into a fine wine.
+- Our design language hasn’t changed much, but it has simplified and aged into a fine wine.

 ---